This article has been updated from a previous version.

 2. Don’t drive fatigued

-According to the Canadian Council of Motor Transport Administrators, drowsiness factors into 21% of collisions in Canada.
+Research shows that drowsiness accounts for 20% of fatal collisions in Canada.
 Fatigue can cause drivers to have slower reaction times and decision-making can suffer.
 Make sure you have ample rest before driving and take breaks every couple of hours.

 3. Plan ahead